 Trans-Allegheny Lunatic Asylum

 The Trans-Allegheny Lunatic Asylum, later known as Weston State Hospital, is a former mental hospital in Weston, West Virginia.
 Weston State Hospital was listed as a National Historic Landmark in 1990.

-Kirkbride advocated for a state hospital that could hold no more than 250 patients in a building laid out in a linear arrangement with three sets of wings extending from each side of an administration building surrounded by attractive scenery.
+Kirkbride advocated for a state hospital that could hold no more than 250 patients in a building laid out in a linear arrangement with three sets of wings extending from each side of an administration building surrounded by beautiful scenery.
 2 The central building and wings would be three stories high with a full basement, with the wards each containing a parlor, dining room, clothes room, bathroom, and water closet.
-Each bedroom would contain just a single bed.
+Each bedroom would include just a single bed.

 The building was designed in the Gothic Revival and Tudor Revival styles by Baltimore architect Richard Snowden Andrews.
 1 Construction began in late 1858 on a 40-acre tract next to the West Fork River with work initially conducted by prison laborers.
 As the exterior consisted of native blue sandstone quarried from the riverbed and the nearby hills of Lewis County, skilled stonemasons were brought in from Germany and Ireland.
 5